anoumana/blockchain-notary-service/README.md

 }
 ```

-- To get a star block by its hash value,
+- To get  star block by its hash value,
 	-- GET  localhost:8000/stars/hash/:hashValue

+- To get star blocks by address,
+	-- GET  localhost:8000/stars/address/:address

 - To get a block at a specific blockheight,
 	-- GET  localhost:8000/block/:blockheight